ujuadimora-dev/simple_payroll/README.md

-![How to Play  Simple Payroll Automation]
+# ![How to Play  Simple Payroll Automation]
-# Section1
+## Section1 :  Get Employees Data and add to the spreadsheet

 ###  In this section, as USER input the name of employee, the system will automatically update
 ### or add the emplyee(s) to the the spreadsheet( Google spreadsheet), These  field are;